 Additional features for DMP Guru instances

 DMP Guru has one fundamental promise.
 No lock-in.
 Customers can download their database backups, install Django Music Publisher themselves, restore the database from the backup.
-And continue using Django Music Publisher normally.
+And continue using Django Music Publisher with no significant differences.

 Settings in the control panel